John-Zoscak-02/terrain-generation/README.md

 This program is a progressive perlin noise terrain generator written in golang using g3n: A golang bindings library for using OpenGL (https://github.com/g3n/engine)
 It is currently configured for laying two terrains on top of each other, these terrains are called Bipartite Terrains.
 However, there is skeleton code for simpler terrains should they be desired
-Keep an eye out for improvements!
-Especially in progressiveley generating terrain as the x and y displacements are modified

 ## How to use